 Jen looks at my outfit while we walk in and says, “You look great in that romper!”
 Score one for Vic!

 “Thanks,” I smile, surprised at how easily she’s warming up to us.
 She asks Scorpius if he’s been to the market before and he tells her about the last time we were here.

-I mean, I’m the same way with dating, but Albus has never been taken aback by someone.
+I mean, I’m the same way with dating, but Albus has never been taken back by someone.
 I’m taken aback by everyone.
 And that’s mainly because I don’t understand the attraction.
-I’m not certified “babe” in other words.
-It is difficult picturing someone who is interested in you sometimes, when you wake up to the same face every morning.
+I’m not a certified “babe” in other words.
+It is difficult picturing someone who is interested in you sometimes, when you wake up to the same face every morning staring back at you in the mirror.
 It gets a bit dull, no?
 Same nose, same mouth.
 It’s strange to me.
 And it’s not like I think I’m an ugly duck.
 I’m just, I don’t know, an eclectic duck who doesn’t know how to date.
 Flirting isn’t natural to me like it is to him.
 I still have the mindset of a baby, alright?
 I want candy all the time.

 Jen gets behind the counter and talks to the person working the tickets.
 We wait for a few minutes and then she pops her head out from the glass box.
 She tells us she can give us a discount on the tickets since her parents own the place.
 Albus is totally entranced and smiles happily, it’s so gross.
 But kinda cute.

 “Of course I am,” Jen responds.